 When the new Kit Kat chunky bar was launched, he was really keen to get one sample.
 In addition, in latter weeks I often found Pierre sat together intimately with Keiko.
 I think this was the first time I see a European student could get intimate relationship with Asian.

 And in this month too, I also had my last class excursion.
 It was a trip to Fremantle Prison (again).
 It was generally the same kind of trip that I had during my first months in Australia, unless the people are different.
-Since we visited at warmer weather, we can feel how it like is inside the prison in summer.
+Since we visited at warmer weather, we can feel how it is like inside the prison in summer.
 As you know, the summer weather in Austrlia is generally scorching hot.
 Yet the prison interior felt reasonably comfortable.
 It wasn’t too hot, but not as cool as during winter months.

 Once the excursion is concluded, I’m getting more serious on the study.
 I always search in the library, and in the internet about field of studies.
 Internet search engine was still in its infancy, Yahoo was the most favorite one, followed by AltaVista, while Google didn’t exist back then (indeed paid e-mail account was norm back then).